-To think about the axioms of physics we will start with a non-standard philosophy of 'relative realism' whereby reality is more like pure mathematics, created by decisions to work within certain axioms or assumptions [17, 22, 24].
+Relative realism is a general philosophy that reality is like pure mathematics, created by decisions to work within certain axioms or assumptions [21, 26, 29].
 To the extent that we are not conscious of this, to that extent we experience the reality created by those axioms.
-To the extent that we are aware, we transcend that level of 'reality' but the fact that those axioms were possible and all the substructure they contain is an element of a larger reality in which that was just one path we could have taken.
-This makes reality relative to your point of view which is not necessarily a bad thing given the Copenhagen interpretation of quantum mechanics.
+To the extent that we are aware, we transcend that level of 'reality' but the fact that those axioms were possible, together with all the substructure they contain, is an element of a larger reality in which that was just one path we could have taken.
+This makes reality relative to your point of view, which is not necessarily a bad thing given the Copenhagen interpretation of quantum mechanics.

 In this point of view, Physical Reality as we know it should be characterised or in some sense created by the decision to adopt certain axioms or assumptions.
 The difference with most mathematical subjects is that we don't apriori know what the axioms are but are working backwards to find them.
-My thesis in [17, 22, 24] was that if we eventually succeed we will in fact uncover a characterisation of what it is to be a physicist.
-And knowing this, one can anticipate that one of the central axioms of Physics should be rooted in the scientific method, which I see as a dual relationship between theory and experiment.
+My thesis in [21, 26, 29] was that if we eventually succeed then we will in fact uncover a characterisation of what it is to be a physicist.
+And knowing this, one can anticipate that one of the central axioms of Physics should turn out to be rooted in the scientific method, which one can formulate as a dual relationship between theory and experiment.